 If your hair loss is due to a medical condition or treatment, you may be eligible for support through New Zealand’s Wig and Hairpiece Subsidy Scheme.
 We are an approved provider and can help point you in the right direction as part of your journey.

-If you are in Auckland, you have options.
+If you're wondering where to buy wigs in New Zealand, then you have come to the right place. you are in Auckland, you have options.
 You can book a Hamilton appointment and make the trip easily when you want that in-person experience, and you can also book an in-depth online consultation if you would rather stay home.

 Either way, we will help you make sense of wigs, hair toppers, and hair systems in a way that feels calm, practical, and personalised.
 We offer free consultations online or in-studio so that you can take the next step without pressure.